-Some books are evergreen: no matter how often you read them over, you’ll get something new out of them every single time.
-Plus, there’s something super-comforting about reading a familiar story, knowing its characters inside out and chuckling at your favourite joke for the fiftieth time.
+Some books are evergreen: no matter how many times you read them, you’ll find something new that you never saw before.
+Plus, there’s something super-comforting about re-reading a familiar story, knowing its characters inside out and chuckling at your favourite joke for the fiftieth time.
 Often, we form our impressions of these books in childhood, and returning to them later gives us a nostalgic rush.
 Other times, it might be a book that strikes us as so significant, so funny, so insightful, so relevant, or so heartbreaking that we can’t help but return to it time after time.
 To celebrate these beloved books, this week on Keeping Up With The Penguins we’ll take a look at seven books you can read over and over again.

 This is a selfish addition to this list, I’ll admit, because I reviewed We Are All Completely Beside Ourselves just this week, and I absolutely fucking loved it.
 I cannot recommend it highly enough!
-Even though I think your true enjoyment of this book is predicated on the plot twist that occurs about a third of the way in (don’t click through to the review unless you’ve already read it!), I think I’ll still enjoy reading it over and over again.
+Even though your enjoyment of this book might be predicated on the plot twist that occurs about a third of the way in (don’t click through to the review unless you’ve already read it!), I think I’ll still enjoy reading it over and over again.
 Indeed, early passages have new meaning when you know what’s coming.
 Plus, it’s just so damn funny and heart-wrenching in equal measures that I won’t be able to help coming back to it.
-(Read my full review here… if you’re ready for it!)
+Read my full review of We Are All Completely Beside Ourselves here.